alexander-rd/appxf/README.md

 APPXF covers cross functional concerns like configuration, persisting data, logging or security to limit the effort writing simple applications.

+__What it is:__ I transfer reusable parts into this package with a strong intend of the content being useful for others.

+__What it could be:__ With support from you, it could start closing a gap anyone needs to cross when writing even a small application to support small associations or non-profits.

 In Construction
 ===============
 The package is currently "in construction".
 Main concerns: